 - Option 1: Approve all the required actions set out in Recommendations above in order the Company meets the requirements of the Companies Act 2006 in respect of their annual report and accounts; appointment of auditors; and auditors' remuneration; and meet the requirements of the Company's constitution.
-This is the recommended option to ensure the Council's commercial entities are governed correctly and meet their statutory requirements. - Option 2: If after reviewing the required actions and supporting documentation, adjustments are required, the CVESC should request the necessary adjustments be made and approve the actions subject to those adjustments, in order the Council's commercial entities are governed correctly and meet their statutory requirements. - Option 3: Do not approve the required actions.
+This is the recommended option to ensure the Company is governed correctly and meets its statutory requirements. - Option 2: If after reviewing the required actions and supporting documentation, adjustments are required, the Committee should request the necessary adjustments be made and approve the actions subject to those adjustments, in order the Company is governed correctly and meets its statutory requirements. - Option 3: Do not approve the required actions.
 This is not the recommended option as the Members of the Council's part-owned commercial entity will not be able to carry out its' statutory duties and will be in breach of the Companies Act 2006 and the Company's constitution.
 The Members can be fined and the company struck off the Register of Companies if accounts are not lodged with Companies House.